SamOnalaja/MSDS6306-CaseStudy2/CaseStudy2.md

 # Conclusion

-Using the variables Overtime, JobRole, JobLevel, JobInvolvement, MaritalStatus, and WorkLifeBalance, we created a model that was able to predict whether or not an employee will leave with 85.67% accuracy.
+Using the variables Overtime, JobRole, JobLevel, JobInvolvement, MaritalStatus, and WorkLifeBalance, we created a model that was able to predict whether or not an employee will leave with about 86% accuracy.
 At first one would think that things like salary amount and jab satisfacation would play a large role in whther or not people stay at a job.
 Based on the influential variables we found, that qualities of the actual job, like what your role is and how invloved you are, play a bigger role.
 Having overtime seems to be associated with high attrition rate and single people seem to leave jobs more than married or divorced people.
 Focusing on the varaible Job Role, we saw that job types with higher pay tend to be held by older people and all of the varaible sin our model had a high varaition in attrition rate among thier levels.
 It can be concluded that this is what makes them could predictors of attrition.

 # Presentation